BirkhoffLee/Marcas-IRC-Bot/README.md

 Before running, please make sure you have a correct configuration.
 The sample configuration file is at /config.sample.js Just edit the config with your favorite editor and change the filename to config.js Okay!
 Your bot is almost there!
-Wake him with the following command:
+Wake him up with the following command:
 ```
 npm start
 ```